CAQH Provider Data – Help Page

 - Can I use the CAQH Provider Data Portal to report any changes to my practice such as address and phone number?

 - Can any organization access my data?

-|4.
-What administrative processes does CAQH ProView help simplify?||CAQH ProView is the trusted source and industry standard for collecting provider data used in credentialing.
-In the future, this data can also be used for claims processing, quality assurance, emergency response, member services and more.
+|The CAQH Provider Data Portal is the trusted source and industry standard for collecting provider data used in credentialing.
+This data can also be used for network directories, coordination of benefits, quality assurance, emergency response, member services and more.

 Healthcare organizations such as health plans and hospitals evaluate physicians and other health care providers with whom they contract to confirm that these providers are adequately trained, certified and/or licensed to provide care.
 One of the most important parts of the credentialing process is the collection and verification of vital data regarding the healthcare provider's education, training, experience, practice history, location, disclosure of any issues impacting their ability to provide care, and other background information.

 Three steps are involved in completing the credentialing process: